Omnia Protocol Whitepaper

 • Offering DeFi frontrunning protection

-• Enabling private transactions for DeFi
+• Enabling private mempool transactions for DeFi

 Q2 & Q3 2022 - HODL & Building for the Future